hms-dbmi/chromoscope/python/README.md

 and navigate to the `notebooks/playground.ipynb` to use the `Viewer`.

-All commands are run from the root of the project, from a terminal:
+All development commands are run from the project root, from a terminal:

 | Command                | Action                                                              |
 | :--------------------- | :------------------------------------------------------------------ |